Contact

 Hello and welcome to my website!

-I’m an associate professor of Economics at the University of North Texas.
-I have a Ph.D. in economics from Johns Hopkins University in 2014.
-I was a Post-doctoral Research Fellow at Lusk Center for Real Estate at the University of Southern California between 2015-2016 and a Lincoln Institute Scholar in 2019.
+I am an Associate Professor of Economics at the University of North Texas.
+I earned my Ph.D. in Economics from Johns Hopkins University in 2014.
+I was as a Postdoctoral Research Fellow at the USC Lusk Center for Real Estate (2015–2016), was named a Lincoln Institute Scholar in 2019, and most recently was a Visiting Scholar at UC Berkeley’s Institute for Research on Labor and Employment (Fall 2024).

-My research interests are in the areas of Labor Economics and Urban Economics, focusing on urban, housing, and welfare policies and their broad economic impacts such as gender and racial inequality, fertility and marriage, individual labor market outcomes, household financial well-being, and local economic growth.
+My research interests are in the areas of Labor Economics and Urban Economics, focusing on urban, housing, and welfare policies and their broad economic impacts such as family and labor market outcomes, household financial well-being, and local economic growth.

 Does Rent Regulation Affect Tenant Unemployment?
 Evidence from New York City [SSRN Working Paper] R & R at Journal of Urban Economics